-is wired correctly.
+Note: Throttle reversing is often times unnecessary on electric models, as issues with the throttle can usually be solved by reprogramming the speed control and/or verifying that the motor is wired correctly.
 Before attempting to reverse the throttle channel using the procedure below, you should first recalibrate the speed control.
-Refer to "XL-5 Setup Programming" on page 20.
+Refer to "XL-5 Setup Programming" on page 18.